google/WebFundamentals/src/content/en/fundamentals/security/credential-management/store-credentials.md

 * To store user credentials from a log-in form, use `autocomplete` in your input fields and then instatiate the `PasswordCredential` object.
-* To store credentials from a user's federated account, use the `FederatedCrendial` object instead of the `PasswordCredential` object.
+* To store credentials from a user's federated account, use the `FederatedCredential` object instead of the `PasswordCredential` object.

 ## Store a user's password credential

-After a user successfully signs up, signs in, or changes a password on your website, store or update the user's credential.
+After a user successfully signs up, signs in, or changes a password, store or update the user's credential.

 To do so,